Front Matter and Back Matter Basics

 Where should I place links to my other books?

-Can front/back matter edits affect export layout?
+Can front or back matter edits affect export layout?

 Sources and Claim Checks